Healthy Homes Assessment Clive

 Rental Property Home Assessments Clive

-The areas of rental property that are affected by Health Homes Standards.
-Healthy Homes Standard in Clive include each:
+Property rental areas that are affected by the Healthy Homes Standards in Clive include each:

 • Bathrooms